DerwenAI/kleptosyn/NOTES.md

 ## process abstraction

-Based on configuration of distributions for:
+Given a configuration of distributions for:
   - network size and shape
   - fraud kinds and rates

+A high-level description of a process for generating synthetic graph data is:

   1. Load entities for people
      - sample from distribution for inclusion in cliques